Customs Process

 • You put it on the final line.

-Messing up any of these can invalidate the address and result in a failed delivery, costing you time and customer satisfaction.
+Forgoing any of these steps can invalidate the address and result in a failed delivery, costing you time and customer satisfaction.

 5. Product Information